Trust-Anchor-Group/IdApp/README.md

 to provide convenience code and app lifecycle support for the Xamarin platform.

 The second is the very few base classes needed for correct structuring and binding of UI components for the common setup/teardown scenarios that occur when browsing/using an app.
-Typically that means tying the Appearing/Disappearing events of a page to business logic.
+Typically that means tying the Appearing/Disappearing events of a page to business logic in the view models.

 ## Documentation ##